Are You a Terrible Forgiver?

 Nothing keeps my heart soft like praying the Holy Spirit’s blessing on people who’ve hurt me.

 I realize some people have suffered far more abuse at the hands of their enemies than I have.
-Please pray for them any way you can.
+Please pray for your enemies any way you can.
 Your emotions will be screaming, but God always blesses His children for obeying Him when it’s very hard to.

 What I’ve discovered is you can’t keep hating someone and yet pray for them at the same time.
 The more I pray, the less I hate.

-Ironically, the biggest challenge turned out to be praying for her lawyer.
+Ironically, the bigger challenge turned out to be praying for her lawyer.

 Spiritual Weapon #2: Don’t Keep Rehearsing the Offense Over and Over